vidyarathna/hackerrank-algorithms-python/README.md

-# hackerrank-algorithms-python
+# Hackerrank Algorithms Solutions (Python)

-Solutions to Hackerrank algorithm challenges in Python
+This repository contains my solutions to various algorithm challenges from Hackerrank, implemented in Python.